AmberleeQT/server-FED2303/README.md

 - Mac: system preferences > MySQL > click [ run server ]
 - Windows: services app > scroll down to and select MySQL80 -- You should see the options to `Stop`, `Pause`, and `Restart` your MySQL server

+40. DBeaver

+- New to DBeaver?
+You can opt into creating their sample database to explore features.
+Feel free to do so.
+- Create a new server > Top left, below [File], click the blue connection with the green +
+- Modal: Connect to a database > select MySQL > [ Next > ]
+- Connection Settings > Server - Leave all as is
+- Connection Settings > Authentication - Enter password
+- Click [ Test Connection ... ] > fix errors, else click [Finish]
+- You should now see `localhost - localhost:3306` in your Database Navigator